ThKrypt/QualCoder/4-Reports.md

 Most table fields are text.
 The following fields are integer: anid, avid, attrid, caseid,catid, cid, fid, id, imid, jid, pos0,pos1, x1, y1, width, height.

-#  Codebook

-This is an option under the Project Menu > Exports.

-A codebook is a list of your codes.
-Each code memo should detail the reasons for the purpose of each code.
-The codebook can be exported to a text file.
-The codebook also shows the frequency of the codes used (from all coders).
-Example codebook output is shown below.
-As codes and categories are put in a tree like structure the double minus ‘–‘ indicates the subordinate codes and categories within a category.